openfaas/community-cluster/docs/README.md

 * Your dashboard

-At this point your dashboard can only be viewed by other OpenFaaS Cloud Community Cluster users in the CUSTOMERS file.
+Your dashboard can only be viewed by your user.
+You can also view dashboards for any organisations that you are a public member of that have functions deployed (Github).

 * Your endpoints